railsuser2014/openobject-doc-book-en/source/book/1/1_2_Guided_Tour/1_2_Guided_Tour_openerp.rst

 	general an employee uses only a small part of the system's functions.

 	So you can define shortcuts for the most-used menus.
 These shortcuts are personal for each user.
-To create a new shortcut open the select menu and click on the :guilabel:`Add` link to the right of :guilabel:`SHORTCUTS`.
+To create a new shortcut open the select menu and click on the :guilabel:`Add` link to the far right of :guilabel:`SHORTCUTS`.

-	To change or replace a link click on the :guilabel:`SHORTCUTS` link.
+	To change or replace a link click :guilabel:`SHORTCUTS`.
 Open ERP then opens a list of editable shortcuts.

 The following sections present an overview of the main functions of Open ERP.
 Some areas are